JamesAlexanderLeak/FetchRewards/README.md

     which could be recovered later on.
     *PII could also just not be stored in a database, instead could be encrypted with RSA with only certain restricted individuals having private keys.
-    *Chose to go with hashed keys since it was easier and faster
+    *Chose to go with python hash function since it was easier.
+In real scenario, would encrypt data.

     What are the assumptions you made?
     *Assumed data quality from SQS